ClickUp Project Management Review

 - Limited integrations

 Like many of its competitors, ClickUp was born from a frustrated sense that modern project management solutions could not adequately meet the needs of the working men and women who relied on them to manage work.
 This frustration led Zeb Evans and Alex Yurkowski to try and build a platform that defied the conventions of the project management industry at large.
-That platform is ClickUp, and it was launched just months ago in 2017.
+That platform is ClickUp, and it was launched just two years ago in 2017.

-Zeb, Alex, and the rest of the team talk a lot of trash about how good their product is (for a sample, just read through the company’s About Us page), but by most accounts, the software lives up to those claims.
-ClickUp users seem impressed, pleased, and, in some cases, awed by the responsiveness of the team, which—for the time being, at least—has promised weekly updates and features based on customer feedback.
+Zeb, Alex, and the rest of the team talk a lot of trash about how good their product is (for a sample, just read through the company’s about us page), but by most accounts, the software lives up to those claims.
+ClickUp users seem impressed, pleased, and, in some cases, awed by the responsiveness of the team, which — for the time being, at least — has promised weekly updates and features based on customer feedback.

 ClickUp is new, and, as you might expect, has some growing to do.
 Having said that, I found the program pretty remarkable.
-It is smooth, beautiful and, most importantly, intuitive.
+It is smooth, beautiful, and, most importantly, intuitive.
 While I don’t like making predictions that could come back to bite me, I feel pretty safe in saying that ClickUp is on its way to being a household name in this industry.

 Table of Contents